lambda-music/lambda-music/docs/arguments.md

 end
 ```

-And then execute it as
+And then execute the script as

 ```bash
 advanced load 'example.lamu' --hello='HELLO WORLD' 2> /dev/null